ebotbesong/Open-3D-Wheel-Chair-Project/README.md

 <img src = "docs/shadow.JPG" width = "500">

 In future, I am going to add an electric motor in the wheels to make it an electric wheelchair.
 I am also accepting modification of the model from contributors.
-Please feel free to contact me.
+Please feel free to contact me by shooting an email via ebotbesong@gmail.com